Field Hunter Clinic, Hunter pace, and jumper derby - Oxford, OH

 Both groups will practice a “check” – standing still in the group for a short time (while hounds take a rest; believe it or not, this is often one of the hardest skills for a hunt horse), and both will have the opportunity to practice opening and closing a gate while mounted.

-“The Hayfield Hustle” pace and chase (Oxford, OH)
+“The Hayfield Hustle” pace and DERBY (Oxford, OH)

-On Sunday we will meet again at Honey Tree Stables for a beginner hunter pace.
+On Sunday we will meet again at Honey Tree Stables for a beginner hunter pace in the morning.
 This is ideal for green horses, riders new to riding outside the ring, and kids.

 It will be shorter than most hunter paces, and jumps will be on smaller side.
 All jumps optional for pace riders.